renzwo/cardano-plutus-apps-install-m1/README.md

 For Intel Macs: https://github.com/Til-D/cardano-plutus

-And finalised thanks to @Nolan Kramer!
+And finalised thanks to @nrkramer Nolan Kramer!

 ## Step by step